 - 1. In the Uyuni WebUI, navigate to Systems > Systems List and select the client you want to scan. - 2.
-Navigate to the Audit tab, and the Schedule subtab. - 3.
-In the Path to XCCDF Document field, enter the path to the XCCDF content file on the client.
-For example: /usr/share/openscap/scap-yast2sec-xccdf.xml - 4.
-The scan runs at the client's next scheduled synchronization.
+Navigate to the Audit tab, and the Schedule subtab.

+3. In the Path to XCCDF Document field, enter the parameters for the SCAP template and profile you want to use on the client.
+For example: